 in various sizes and colors.

 There is no substitute for full-length fenders, such as SKS (formerly ESGE), Planet Bike, or the better Zéfal or Delta models.
 The rear fender runs from the chainstays all around the rear tire until it is pointing almost straight down at the back.
 The good ones have two pairs of stays (wire struts) to hold the rear part in position, and also attach to the seatstay and chainstay bridges.
 The corresponding front fender extends from about 6 inches in front of the fork, rearward and down well below the "equator" of the front wheel, again with stays.
 Ideally, the front should also be equipped with a mudflap to protect your feet and the chainwheels from spray.
+If you ride in the rain with other cyclists, it also is good to have a mudflap on the rear fender.

 My Rambouillet bicycle with full-length fenders and front mudflap